freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1800.1

 You can specify the order you want your results to be in by adding `ORDER BY <column_name>` at the end of a query.
-View all the info in the students table in order by the GPA's.
+In the psql prompt, view all the info in the `students` table in order by the GPA's.

 #### HINTS